The Application Process

 - in a case where the premises is to be used for more than one licensable activity, the area within the premises used for each activity;

 - fixed structures (including furniture) or similar objects temporarily in a fixed location (but not furniture) which may impact on the ability of individuals on the premises to use exits or escape routes without impediment;

-- in a case where the premises includes a stage or raised area, the location and height of each stage or area relative to the floor;
+- in a case where the premises include a stage or raised area, the location and height of each stage or area relative to the floor;

 - in a case where the premises include any steps, stairs, elevators or lifts, the location of the steps, stairs, elevators or lifts;

-- in the case where the premises includes any room or rooms containing public conveniences, the location of the room or rooms;
+- in the case where the premises include any room or rooms containing public conveniences, the location of the room or rooms;

 - the location and type of any fire safety and any other safety equipment including, if applicable, marine safety equipment; and